Real estate trust accounts must be audited and auditors of these trust accounts have specific duties.

 of the Act.

-You are not required to provide reporting to the Authority for any audits carried out on trust accounts related to residential property letting, providing the trust account(s) deal solely with residential letting transactions (trust accounts that deal with commercial property leasing are covered under the Act and Regulations).
-Where both real estate and residential property letting transactions occur within one trust account then you must provide an audit report based on your findings as they pertain to all transactions in the account.
+You are not required to provide reporting to REAA for any audits carried out on trust accounts related to residential property letting, providing the trust account(s) deal solely with residential letting transactions.
+(Trust accounts that deal with commercial property leasing are covered under the Act and Regulations).
+Where both real estate and residential property letting transactions occur within one trust account, you must provide an audit report based on your findings as they pertain to all transactions in the account.

 What do new agencies do?

-Before any new agency receives any money in respect of their first transaction, they must inform the Authority of their nominated trust account auditor.
+Before a new agency receives any money in respect of their first transaction, they must inform REAA of their nominated trust account auditor.

-Notification from new agencies to the Authority must comply with the provisions above in respect of the transitional provisions.
+Notification from new agencies to REAA must comply with the provisions above in respect of the transitional provisions.

 What are the audit fees?